Best Battle Rope Review 2019

 May Be Too Light

-The Super Deal black thick workout rope is constructed from 100% poly Dacron and has three twisted strands.
+The Super Deal black thick battle rope is constructed from 100% poly Dacron and has three twisted strands.
 It is water resistant, making it an ideal indoor-outdoor trainer.
 They are very durable yet offer a great deal of flexibility.Read more

 The poly dacron cord is covered in an Oxford waterproof sleeve.
 This provides protection from wear and tear, including fraying and splitting.
 The ends of the Super Deal black have heat shrink ends to keep the strands of the unit tightly packed together.
 The handles provide a very secure, sweat resistant grip, allowing you to hang on as your forearms begin to ache.
 The battle rope comes in a variety of lengths.
 This is a good value rope.